jlxip/solving-wordle/README.md

 - `game.py` has a Wordle implementation.
 - Put your algorithms in `solvers`.
 They must either inherit `BaseSolver` (you should read it) or be compatible with it (must have `reset` and `set`).
 Have a look at `SimplestSolver`.
 - Change `solvers/__init__.py` to include your algorithm.
+- Use `interactive.py` to test a solver.
-- `winrate.py` banchmarks your solver.
+- `winrate.py` banchmarks a solver.

-The game implementation will return a ternary string.
+The game implementation works with ternary strings.
 0 is for gray, 1 is for yellow, 2 is for green.
 Pretty straightforward.

 `self.words`, from BaseSolver, changes on each new input. `self.origwords` doesn't.